 Moving through life as a feminist, mother, professional, friend, and mentor, Margaret L Shaw (1945-2017) dedicated her life to both the achievement of women and the support of healthy relationships.
 She was fierce in her mothering and in her professionalism.
 She maintained strong attachments with her children through attuned and empathetic parenting and through a willingness to be uncomfortable.
 Throughout her decades of professional development, she was a pioneer among a rising tide of women engaged in the field of law, and she helped develop the mediation and conflict resolution movement.
 Beginning her career with a professional commitment to the health of families and finishing with professional commitments to the health of organizations, Margaret’s intellect, grace, and spirit brought people together.
+Through all of this, her commitment to healthy mothering was first and foremost.
 These same qualities inform the very foundation for the Shaw Institute, and her legacy lives on in the organization’s dedication to changing the landscape in the field of reproductive mental health.

 Kate Kripke is the Founder and Director of The Postpartum Wellness Center of Boulder.
 The PWCB was founded from Kate’s passion and expertise in maternal mental health, and was created to address a community need for evidence based clinical maternal mental health care with a wrap-around approach.
 PWCB allows perinatal families to receive a wide spectrum of support under one roof in a collaborative manner, with providers working together to promote optimum health and well-being.
 As the PWCB grew, it encountered a need for increased assessment, outreach, and professional training in our community, and Kate subsequently offered classes, workshops, trainings, developed an internship program, and also began piloting integrative perinatal mental health screening and assessments in medical settings.